djoond/djoond.github.io/docs/sql_examples.md

 Sales Manager: "Please give me the top 5 products sold to our resellers ranked by sales amount.
-I'd like this ranking done for each year"
+I'd like this ranking done for both 2021 and 2022"

 ```SQL
   SELECT [Order Year],